ssg/Genesis/README.md

 You might I ask why I didn't use something like Microsoft Configuration Manager for that.
 It looked very complicated for my purposes and requires a client running on the machine which is absolutely unnecessary for my personal use.
+I later found out about Desired State Configuration which looks much better and doesn't require a client as far as I know, but by default it lacks many types of resources that I require and finding them in the wild seemed to be hard.
 I just needed a simple automation.
+I decided to use this for a learning opportunity.

 # Running Genesis